Get

 Signs of Affection

 One way to tell if your cats and dogs are truly getting along is if they start showing signs of affection, such as grooming one another or sleeping near each other.
-If you notice that your dog is snuggling up with their feline friend, it’s a surefire sign that they’re playing nicely!
+If you notice that your dog is snuggling up with their feline friend, it’s a surefire sign that they’re getting along nicely!

 Cat and Golden Retriever dog cuddling